Skyscanner/stylelint-config-skyscanner/docs/migration-from-4-to-5.md

 ## Installation

 NPM can be a bit funny about installs sometimes.
-It is recommended to reinstall `eslint-config-skyscanner` after this upgrade to ensure their shared dependencies are resolved correctly.
+If you are also using `eslint-config-skyscanner` it is recommended to reinstall `eslint-config-skyscanner` after this upgrade to ensure their shared dependencies are resolved correctly.

 As a reminder, `stylelint` should *not* be installed directly in your repository, this is provided directly by `stylelint-config-skyscanner` and should be uninstalled first if you still have it installed.